intellisynchq/Time_series_forcasting/README.md

 Key objectives include:
 - Cleaning and preprocessing time series data from various store locations.
+- Feature engineering: lag features, moving averages, rolling statistics.
 - Exploring trends, seasonal cycles, and anomalies in historical sales.
-- Building and evaluating forecasting models (e.g., ARIMA, Prophet, or machine learning-based approaches).
+- Building and evaluating forecasting models (e.g., ARIMA, Prophet, XGBoost or machine learning-based approaches).

 The final model will serve as a foundation for data-driven decision-making at VistaMart Collective, helping the business anticipate demand.